 - Fallopian tube cancer most often occurs in women between the ages of 50-70.

-- Family history of fallopian tube cancer.
+- A family history of fallopian tube cancer.
 There may be a hereditary component to developing this type of cancer.

 - Gene mutation.
-A mutation in the BRCA1 gene has been linked to ovarian and breast cancer, and recent studies have shown that it may increase the risk of fallopian tube cancer as well.
+A mutation in the BRCA1 gene has been linked to ovarian and breast cancer, and studies have shown it may increase the risk of fallopian tube cancer as well.

 Preventing Fallopian Tube Cancer